bsmr-nerves-project/fwtool/README.md

 internally so they can be exchanged over the Internet easily and have some protection against corruption.

+## Installation requirements

+If you're using fwtool via the Nerves-Project, you should already have the required executables in your path.
+If not, the you'll need to install
+dosfstools:

+    sudo apt-get install dosfstools

+Also check that `mkfs.vfat` is in your path.
+It is often found in `/sbin` or `/usr/sbin`.

 ## Firmware image format

 As previously mentioned, firmware files are just zip archives.
 They must